-The new building would not have adequate storage for all SRM field equipment and supplies.
+Because of constraints associated with site in-fill at this location, the new building would not have adequate storage for all SRM field equipment and supplies.
 Therefore, supplies and equipment storage and staging would be accommodated in another location, likely in the CCC-era maintenance yard on Juniper Hill.
-This location is within walking distance of the proposed SRM building location (Figure 5).
+This location is within walking distance of the proposed SRM building location (see Figure 6).
 Building improvements or new facility construction in the Juniper Hill area would be considered to best accommodate SRM needs.
 Additional compliance for storage facilities would be completed if needed.